YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

 Mojito comes with a command-line utility that provide you with some essential functionality such as creating applications, mojits, and starting application.
 The utility also has commands for helping you develop and generate documentation.
-In this module, we’ll introduce you to the commands.
+In this module, we'll introduce you to the commands.

 In this module, we will be covering some of the more commonly used Mojito CLI commands to create an application, a mojit, and then run our application.
-In addition, we’ll learn how to use the utility to sanitize code, and run tests.
-Our lesson will give an overview of the utility, covering some features that you won’t use in this module, but will be using in future modules.
+In addition, we'll learn how to use the utility to sanitize code, and run tests.
+Our lesson will give an overview of the utility, covering some features that you won't use in this module, but will be using in future modules.

 .. _01_intro-cover:

-What We’ll Cover
+What We'll Cover
 ----------------

 - creating applications and mojits